It’s so cliché to say that a drive through Waterford VA is like being transported back in time, but it’s hard to describe it any other way.

 I was lucky enough to get to do a book signing for my Civil War Trilogy at the Festival, so I got to experience the history of the town AND shop at the many vendors.

 I’m not sure how many they have now, but there were more than 85 juried artisans from across the country exhibiting and demonstrating jewelry, clothing, furniture, and home décor craft.

 Another unique thing about the Waterford Fair is that visitors get to touch, feel, and explore high-quality American crafts and meet the makers behind the work.

 The village also comes alive with period re-enactors, live music, heritage farming exhibits, a wine garden, homes tours, art and photography exhibits, a good old fashioned country store and hands-on activities for the kids.

-It gets crowded, but it’s a great event for young and old alike.
-Plus the proceeds benefit the preservation and education efforts of the Waterford Foundation to preserve and protect this beautiful Landmark District.
+The proceeds benefit the preservation and education efforts of the Foundation to preserve and protect the beautiful Landmark District for future generations.